+44 (0)7902 114070

 Just a few miles from Wall & Lakes holiday cottage and magnificent.
 Why not visit amazing Lanercost Priory, enjoy a coffee in their highly recommended café.
 From here you may also decide to join the footpath up to Birdoswald Roman fort on Hadrian’s Wall.

-Geltsdale RSPB bird reserve, Tindale Tarn and Castle Carrock fells
+Tindale Tarn & Castle Carrock fells

 Geltsdale Nature Reserve, Cumbria - The RSPB